ejlchappin/MidiSetlistController/README.md

 ## Introduction
-The MidiSetListController enables quick but sophisticated setlists with elements that send particular midi messages to synthesizers or other midi devices, for live performances or studio usages, with intuitive navigation features and advanced midi triggers.
-A key feature is that the setlist can easily shift between presets, but also by modifying the preset on the fly, for instance enable or disable layered sounds.
-The setlist can also be navigated by midi triggers, for instance by configuring a pedal that sends a particular control change message.
+The MidiSetListController enables quick but sophisticated setlists that send particular midi messages to synthesizers or other midi devices, for live performances or studio usages, with intuitive navigation features and advanced midi or keyboard triggers.
+A key feature is that the setlist can easily shift between presets, but also modify the preset on the fly, for instance enable or disable layered sounds and apply midi control changes.
+The setlist can be navigated by multiple midi triggers, for instance by configuring a pedal that sends a particular control change message.

-The controller is developed in order to be very quick in making and modifying rather complicated setlists and maintain a robust setting for live performances.
+The controller is developed to very quickly make and modify rather complicated setlists, and is robust for a live performance setting.
+Here is a view of the screen, which has a dashboard on the bottom illustrating the current setting and a display of the past changes.

 ![screenshot](https://github.com/ejlchappin/MidiSetlistController/raw/master/MidiSetlistController.png)

 ## Install
+No installation is required, the files below are necessary and the configuration needs to be adapted to your midi device.

 * Save the [application](https://github.com/ejlchappin/MidiSetlistController/raw/master/MidiSetlistController.jar) to disk
 * Save the [midi configuration](https://raw.githubusercontent.com/ejlchappin/MidiSetlistController/master/midi.txt) to disk
 * Save the [setlist](https://raw.githubusercontent.com/ejlchappin/MidiSetlistController/master/setlist.txt) to disk